meta-quest/webxr-first-steps-react/tutorial/chapter3.md

 ## Summary

-In this chapter, we've animated the bullets.
+In this chapter, we've enhanced our WebXR experience by animating the bullets.
 Now, when fired, the bullets travel in the direction the controller is pointing and disappear after a set time.
 This addition introduces dynamic motion to your scene and maintains performance by removing bullets after they’re no longer needed.

 Here’s what our scene looks like with the bullet animation feature: